sdiehl/wiwinwlh/tutorial.md

 HTTP
 ----

 Haskell has a variety of HTTP request and processing libraries.
+The simplest and most flexible is the [HTTP library](https://hackage.haskell.org/package/HTTP).

 ~~~~ {.haskell include="src/27-web/http.hs"}
 ~~~~